 Fossils of Butterflies

 After a certain time the metamorphosis is completed, and the outside skin breaks open.
 The butterfly will come out and after spreading its wings so they can dry, it flies off and a new cycle begins.
 Butterflies have enemies in nature.
-There might be parasites, wasps, flies and ants and perhaps a frog, toad, chameleon who catch a butterfly for dinner.
+There might be parasites, wasps, flies, birds and ants and perhaps a frog, toad, and chameleon that catches a butterfly for dinner.
 Some butterflies can also be a pest and when in their larvae state can attack crops or trees.

 An unusual happening on my farm